CapyMOA: Efficient Machine Learning for Data Streams and Online Continual Learning in Python: Core Features of CapyMOA

 CapyMOA provides a structured approach to handling data streams through its \textbf{Schema} and \textbf{Instance} representations.
 A \textbf{Schema} defines the structure of a data stream, specifying the number of attributes, their types (nominal or numeric), and the target variable.
-This maintains consistency across streams and prevents runtime errors.
-An \textbf{Instance} represents a single data point within a stream, adhering to a predefined Schema that may evolve during execution.
-Unlike \textbf{River}, which uses a flexible but potentially ambiguous dictionary-based representation, CapyMOA enforces a structured Schema to minimize silent errors caused by inconsistent feature representations.
-This explicit design enhances stability, making CapyMOA particularly well-suited for long-term stream learning tasks.
+An \textbf{Instance} represents a single data point within a stream, adhering to a Schema.
+Unlike other frameworks~\citep{ref_river} that use flexible but potentially ambiguous dictionary-based representations, CapyMOA Schemas eliminate silent errors caused by inconsistent feature representations.
+This design enhances stability, making CapyMOA particularly well-suited for long-term stream learning tasks.
+Importantly, the Instance abstraction is polymorphic, allowing the same interface to support different underlying data representations.
+In particular, Instances can be seamlessly consumed by both traditional learners and tensor-based models (e.g., PyTorch), enabling smooth interoperability without requiring users to manually convert data within the training loop.
+Furthermore, CapyMOA integrates with high-performance Java-based backends (e.g., MOA) via a lightweight bridging layer (JPype), allowing efficient cross-language interaction while preserving a consistent Python-level abstraction.